AXIS D1110 Video Decoder 4K

 Tools

 • Check: Check for errors on the SD card.
-This only works for the ext4 file system.

 • Change password: Change the password required to encrypt the SD card.